matthew-william-lock/task-manager-application/Readme.md

 ### User Logout

 ``POST`` : https://hexdro-task-manager.herokuapp.com/users/logout
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Removes current token from list of tokens that can be used to access user data

 ### User Logout of All Sessions

 ``POST`` : https://hexdro-task-manager.herokuapp.com/users/logout
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Removes all tokens from list of tokens that can be used to access user data
 - User will have to login again after this to recieve new token

 ### Upload Avatar

 ``POST`` : https://hexdro-task-manager.herokuapp.com/users/me/avatar
-auth: This requires a bearer token provided when creating a new user, or logging into the user body : {
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>body : {
 ```
     "key":"upload",
     "value":avatar.jpg